-Newfoundland Power does not believe it would be appropriate for the Board to use a pension assumption of a long run equity market return as a basis for the allowed return on equity for Newfoundland Power.
-Even if the long run geometric return is translated to an arithmetic return, the proposition that pension fund return assumptions form a legitimate basis for establishing a utility's cost of equity has conceptual difficulties.
-One difficulty is that a pension assumption of a long run equity market return reflects a diversified equity portfolio return, which is not necessarily comparable in risk to the equity of a utility in Newfoundland Power's circumstances.
-A second difficulty relates to the differing goals of pension fund management (to ensure availability of assets to fund employee retirement income) and utility regulation (to set a fair return).
+8 Newfoundland Power does not believe it would be appropriate for the Board to use a 9 pension assumption of a long-term equity market return as a basis for the allowed return 10 on equity for the Company.
+Even if the long-term geometric return is translated to an 11 arithmetic return, the proposition that pension fund return assumptions form a legitimate basis for establishing a utility's cost of equity has conceptual difficulties.
+One difficulty is 12 13 that a pension assumption of a long-term equity market return reflects a diversified equity 14 portfolio return, which is not necessarily comparable in risk to the equity of a utility in Newfoundland Power's circumstances.
+A second difficulty relates to the differing goals 15 16 of pension fund management (to ensure availability of assets to fund employee retirement 17 income) and utility regulation (to set a fair return).

-Attachment B to this response is Mercer (Canada) Limited's report on Newfoundland Power's Retirement Income Plan titled Report on the Actuarial Valuation for Funding Purposes as at December 31, 2017.
+19Attachment B provides Mercer's report on Newfoundland Power's Retirement Income20Plan titled Report on the Actuarial Valuation for Funding Purposes as at21Description of the Actuarial Valuation for Funding Purposes as at

-Mercer (Canada) Ltd.
+21 December 31, 2022.

-Detailed Breakdown of Newfoundland Power's Expected Long Term Return on Defined Benefit Pension Plan Assets
+Mercer (Canada) Ltd. Newfoundland Power's Expected Return on Defined Benefit Pension Plan Assets